FreifunkHochstift/ffho-salt-public/dns-server/zones/README.md

+## These are not the droids you are locking for!

 The zones/ directory is part of the internal salt git as the contents of the zones should not be public :-)